Best Geiger Counters for Radiation Detection

 *Price at time of publishing; check for price changes or sales.

-The GMC-300S is not sleek and it won’t wow your buddies, but it gets the job done.
+The GMC-300S is not sleek, and it won’t wow your buddies, but it gets the job done.
 It detects Beta, Gamma, and X-Ray radiation.
-It is a lightweight 4-ounce handheld and it runs on a rechargeable battery.
-This thing will detect and quantify almost anything from background radiation all the way to Fukushima-level disasters.
+It is a lightweight 4-ounce handheld, and it runs on a rechargeable battery.
+This thing will detect and quantify a respectable range, from background radiation to Fukushima-level disasters.

 The GQ GMC-300S Geiger Counter is the cheapest Geiger counter you can trust on the market.
-A few counters hook to smartphones that run slightly more inexpensive, but their accuracy is unverified and reports on their quality are not promising.
+A few counters hook to smartphones that run slightly less expensive, but their accuracy is unverified, and reports on their quality are not promising.

 A man in the woods holding up a Geiger Counter showing an 11 CPM background reading.